| |

 walking distance of the city centre.

-cruises through our unique waterways, you can
+stunning cruises through our unique waterways,

-be assured of the most memorable of experiences.
+you can be assured of the most memorable of experiences.

 Be it on rivers, bays, channels or oceans, Navigators